What is the Capstone Program?

-To sponsor a capstone, a one-time $5,000 donation is expected.
+To sponsor a capstone, a one-time $5,000 payment plus any hardware costs is expected.
 Sponsors retain all IP developed during the project’s development.
-This donation is typically solicited in September, however can be changed upon company request.
+This fee is typically solicited in September, however can be changed upon company request.

-This donation is PER COMPANY and NOT PER PROJECT, meaning if we have two projects with your company, only a $5,000 donation is expected.
-If any hardware (over $1,500) or specialized software is needed, that will need to be covered or brought in by your company.
+This fee is PER COMPANY and NOT PER PROJECT, meaning if we have two projects with your company, only $5,000 plus any hardware costs is expected.
+If any specialized software is needed, that will also need to be covered or brought in by your company.

-Flexibility regarding the donation may be possible for the following groups:
+Flexibility regarding the payment may be possible for the following groups:

 - Members of our Computer Science Advisory Board

 - Organizations sponsored by The Church of Jesus Christ of Latter-day Saints